Net Worth

 A Decade Of Dominance

 Larry was then included in the NFL 2010 All-Decade Team as a testament to his unmatched excellence and consistency over the decade.
-Notable players such as Tom Brady and Aaron Rodgers have been included in past NFL All-Decade Team for leaving their mark in the league.
+Notable players such as Tom Brady and Aaron Rodgers have been included in the past NFL All-Decade Team for leaving their mark in the league.

 Fitzgerald’s extraordinary skill, reliability, and remarkable endurance have made him one of the most excellent receivers in NFL history.
 In 2016, Larry Fitzgerald’s recognition as the Walter Payton NFL Man of the Year showcased his exemplary leadership, generosity, and integrity.